kravchik/optimizer/README.md

-## Welcome to GitHub Pages

 ## Disclaimer
-Tool for automatic code optimization.
+It is a library for automatic code optimization.
 Currently, it is best suited for math algorithm optimization: matrix, and vector math, for example.
+It works with Java and CSarp and can be easily extended to any new language.

 ## Optimization
 ### write simple code -> run effective code